SciGA: A Comprehensive Dataset for Designing Graphical Abstracts in Academic Papers: Proposed Dataset, Tasks, and Metric

-\nbf{Data Collection} Textual data in SciGA-145k, including abstracts, full-text, and captions, was obtained from HTML versions of arXiv-submitted papers generated from \TeX\ sources.
-While various sources provide such representations, we used the ar5iv:04:2024 dataset~\cite{ginev2024ar5iv}.
-Figures were directly collected from arXiv's \TeX\ sources or ar5iv.org.
-Additionally, if a GA was submitted to an open-access journal, it was separately collected in image or video format.
-Metadata was extracted via the arXiv API, and author comments were specifically used to identify accepted papers at major international conferences in computer vision, natural language processing, and machine learning, as well as to distinguish between main conference and workshop papers.
+\nbf{Data Collection} Textual data in SciGA-145k, including abstracts, full texts, and figure captions, was obtained from HTML renderings of \TeX\ sources using the ar5iv:04:2024 dataset~\cite{ginev2024ar5iv}.
+In-paper figures were collected either automatically from the HTML pages or manually from the original \TeX\ sources when the HTML was incomplete or corrupted.
+When available via an open-access journal version of the same paper, GAs were manually collected.
+Although extremely rare, a small number of GAs in video format, recently adopted by some journals, are also included for completeness.
+Metadata was extracted via the arXiv API, and author comments were analyzed to identify papers accepted at major international conferences in computer vision, natural language processing, and machine learning, as well as to distinguish between main track and workshop submissions.

-\nbf{Annotations} To provide structured annotations, GAs from open-access sources were manually labeled with one of three categories: 1) \textit{Original} -- newly created GAs without reusing any figures from the paper; 2) \textit{Reuse} -- GAs directly copied from figures in the paper without modifications; and 3) \textit{Modified} -- GAs created by combining multiple figures from the paper or modifying a single figure.
-Additionally, figures that were reused or modified to construct a GA were recorded as GA components in a dedicated column of the dataset.
-Teaser images were identified by their structure in the HTML representation and stored in a separate column.

-\nbf{Category Distribution} The distribution of GA types reveals that 20.9\% are Original, 64.5\% are Reused, and 14.5\% are Modified, indicating that most GAs are created by reusing existing figures from the paper.
-These proportions align closely with previous findings on GA design patterns~\cite{yuanyuan2023ga}, reinforcing the broader trends observed in GA creation. \cref{fig:03_visualized-embed} visualizes embedded points, each representing a paper's GA or abstract, mapped using CLIP~\cite{radford2022clip} and projected with UMAP~\cite{mcinnes2018umap}, with colors representing different research fields.
-The observed clustering patterns reveal significant field-dependent variations in GA design and abstract writing styles, demonstrating that these design trends exhibit clear distinctions across research domains, a perspective that has not been systematically explored in prior studies~\cite{jeyaraman2023ga, yuanyuan2023ga, millar2022the-role}.
-For example, GAs in physics often feature experimental setups, while those in computer science commonly include model architectures.
+\nbf{Distribution of Research Domain} \cref{fig:embed} visualizes the distribution of embedding points, each representing a paper's GA or abstract, mapped using CLIP~\cite{radford2022clip} and projected with UMAP~\cite{mcinnes2018umap}, with colors representing different research fields.
+The observed clustering patterns reveal significant field-dependent variations in GA design and abstract writing styles, demonstrating that these design trends exhibit clear distinctions across research domains, a perspective that has not been systematically explored in prior studies~\cite{jeyaraman2023ga}.
+For example, physics GAs often show experimental setups, while computer science ones highlight model architectures.